 When Chronic Pain Persists

 If massage or other forms of conservative treatment are not enough to manage chronic back or neck pain, contact Laser Spine Institute to learn how a minimally invasive, outpatient procedure might help you rediscover your life without back pain.
-The orthopedic specialists at Laser Spine Institute use safe, effective, endoscopic techniques to treat the symptoms of back and neck conditions such as spinal stenosis, herniated disc, bulging disc, arthritis of the spine and more.
+The orthopedic specialists at Laser Spine Institute use safe, effective, minimally invasive techniques to treat the symptoms of back and neck conditions such as spinal stenosis, herniated disc, bulging disc, arthritis of the spine and more.